Dhanasekar-S/Aishwarya-NR.github.io/publications.md

 title: Publications
 ---

+Socio-Ethnic Ingredients of Social Network Communities.
+Accepted as poster in the *20th ACM Conference on Computer-Supported Cooperative Work and Social Computing **(CSCW 2017)**, Portland, Oregon, USA.*

 A Societal Sentiment Analysis: Predicting the Values and Ethics of Individuals by Analysing Social Media Content *Conference proceedings at **EACL 2017**, Valencia, Spain*